All students at Wilmington Grammar School for Girls have equal access to the broad curriculum.

-The Student Support Team includes our SENDCO (Mrs Hollebon) who works across both WGSG and WGSB, our Wellbeing Coordinator (Mrs Gough), two Learning Mentors (Miss Garcia and Mrs Spall) and our Student Manager for WG6 (Mrs Green).
+The Student Support Team includes our SENDCO (Mrs Hollebon) who works across both WGSG and WGSB, our Wellbeing Coordinator (Mrs Gough), two Learning Mentors (Mrs Pike and Mrs Spall) and our Student Manager for WG6 (Mrs Green).

 Some pupils require additional support in terms of organisation, presentation of homework, or with certain subjects.
 Once such pupils have been identified, they can be referred to the mentoring programme or to the Learning Mentors by either a Head of Department or HoH.

 Learning mentors provide in class support for identified students and appropriate interventions to meet the needs of students academically, socially and emotionally.